-I Decen nber 31, 2019 December 31, 2020
+De ecemb er 31, 2019 December 31, 2020

-Year Volumes (Diesel Gallons) Weighted-Average Price per Diesel Gallon Volumes (Diesel Gallons) Weighted-Average Price per Diesel Gallon
+Volumes Weighted-Average Price per Volumes W eighted-Average Price per

-(Dieser Ganons) Dieser Ganon
+Year (Diesel Gallons) Diesel Gallon (Diesel Gallons) Diesel Gallon

-2020 5,000,000 \$ 3.18 - \$ -
+2020 5,000,000 \$ 3.18 \$

 2021 5,000,000 \$ 3.18 5,000,000 \$ 3.18

 2022 5,000,000 \$ 3.18 5,000,000 \$ 3.18

 2023 5,000,000 \$ 3.18 5,000,000 \$ 3.18

 2024 1,875,000 \$ 3.18 1,875,000 \$ 3.18

-Note 8 - Fair Value Measurements
+Note 8 -Fair Value Measurements

 The Company follows the authoritative guidance for fair value measurements with respect to assets and liabilities that are measured at fair value on a recurring basis and non-recurring basis.
 Under the standard, fair value is defined as the exit price, or the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants, as of the measurement date.
 The standard also establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are inputs market participants would use in valuing the asset or liability developed based on market data obtained from sources independent of the Company.
-Unobservable inputs are inputs that reflect the Company's assumptions about the factors market participants would use in valuing the asset or liability developed based on market data obtained from sources independent of the Company.
-Unobservable inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs include quoted prices for identical or similar assets or liabilities in markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and inputs (other than quoted prices) that are observable for the asset or liability, either directly or indirectly; Level 3 inputs are unobservable inputs for the asset or liability.
+Unobservable inputs are inputs that reflect the Company's assumptions about the factors market participants would use in valuing the asset or liability developed based upon the best information available in the circumstances.
+The hierarchy consists of the following three levels: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liability, either directly or indirectly; Level 3 inputs are unobservable inputs for the asset or liability.
 Categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.